ICT-ANS/StarLight/README.md

 Thanks for your interest in [StarLight](https://github.com/ICT-ANS/StarLight) and for willing to contribute!
 We'd love to hear your feedback.

 ### Reporting Bugs
-* Please first try to check if an issue exists in our [Bug Summary](https://github.com/ICT-ANS/StarLight) or `Issue`.
+* Please first try to check if an issue exists in our [Bug Summary](https://github.com/ICT-ANS/StarLight) or [Issues](https://github.com/ICT-ANS/StarLight/issues).
 * If not, please describe the bug in detail and we will give a timely reply.

 ### Commiting New Models